 eMBB stands for Enhanced Mobile Broadband, mMTC stands for massive Machine Type Communication and URLLC stands for Ultra Reliability and Low Latency Communication .
 Introduction: • 5G stands for Fifth Generation Wireless technology used for voice and data calls.

-Read moreWhat is latency requirement for 5G?
+Read moreWhat is the 5G E2E latency target?

 Read more